 Prior to joining Stoel Rives, Beth served as Senior Advisor to the Assistant Administrator, U.S. Environmental Protection Agency (1993‑1995); and was with the U.S. Department of Justice, Honors Program, Lands and Natural Resources Division, Environmental Defense Section (1985‑1988).
 She is a recipient of the Assistant Attorney General’s Special Commendation for Outstanding Service.

-Outside of the practice of law, Beth is a classical violinist, and a prior member of various community orchestras.
+Outside of the practice of law, Beth is a classical violinist and a current and prior member of various community orchestras.
 She is also an avid tennis player and prior league competitor.

 Expand to Read More +